Updated 31 January 2016

 Note that the melting of Arctic sea ice does not raise sea levels in a direct way because the ice is already floating in the ocean.

 The loss of Arctic sea-ice cover itself causes global warming to speed up.
 The reason is that ice reflects most of the sun’s rays back into space, while open ocean or exposed land absorbs much more of the sunlight and converts it to heat, warming the Earth further.
-Partly due to this, the Arctic is warming roughly twice as fast as the rest of the northern hemisphere and this may already be causing some extreme and very variable weather.
+Partly due to this, the Arctic is warming roughly twice as fast as the rest of the northern hemisphere and already seems to be causing some extreme and very variable weather.

 This sort of effect, in which the effects of warming cause even more warming, is called feedback.
 A wide variety of other possible feedback effects are being studied, for example:

-At present we simply do not know enough to predict accurately how much feedback effects like these will worsen the situation, but some of the possible effects might be extremely serious due to passing levels that trigger big changes.
+At present we simply do not know enough to predict accurately how much feedback effects like these will worsen the situation, but some of the possible effects might be extremely serious due to exceeding levels that trigger big changes.

 Unlike the Arctic, where there has been a very big temperature rise, the temperature rise in Antarctica due to global warming has been very small.
 In the Antarctic there has been significant melting of the West Antarctic ice sheet and ice on the Antarctic Peninsula, but not of the main bulk of the Antarctic ice.
 In fact, ice cover was actually at its largest recorded extent in 1979.
 However, recent observations seem to indicate that this may be changing.
 Melting of either the Greenland and Antarctic ice sheets would cause very big rises in sea level, and this is discussed below.

-Increasing global temperature causes a rise in sea level, even without considering melting of polar ice, because as water warmer than 4°C increases in temperature it expands.
+Increasing global temperature causes a rise in sea level, even without considering melting of polar ice, because water warmer than 4°C expands as it increases in temperature.
 Although the water deep in the ocean is at about 4°C, the upper levels of the sea are at higher temperatures, and so the water will expand if it becomes warmer.
 Sea levels will rise further if the Greenland or Antarctic ice caps melt.